What is a PTD (protected trust deed)?

 The law recognises that you may not be able to pay your creditors in full, either now or in the future.
-You can therefore declare yourself bankrupt to prevent your creditors taking any further action against you, but in turn, you must surrender certain assets to the Trustee who must be appointed to deal with your financial affairs.
+You can therefore declare yourself bankrupt to prevent your creditors taking any further action against you.
+In turn, you must surrender certain assets to the Trustee who must be appointed to deal with your financial affairs.
 If you can pay a contribution from your earnings, you will be expected to do so.
 Your contribution will usually last for four years.

 Entering a protected trust deed is a form of bankruptcy in Scotland.
 A PTD is entirely your choice, and you choose your Trustee.